Iolo Morganwg: Exposure

-Towards the end of the 19th century, the grammarian Sir John Morris-Jones was involved in exposing Iolo as a forger, which led to the bard being labelled a charlatan.
-Morris-Jones called Iolo "hateful" and said it would be an age "before our history and literature are clean of the traces of his dirty fingers."
+Towards the end of the 19th century, the grammarian Sir John Morris-Jones was involved in exposing Morganwg as a forger, which led to the bard being labelled a charlatan.
+Morris-Jones called Morganwg "hateful" and said it would be an age "before our history and literature are clean of the traces of his dirty fingers."

-After the First World War, the scholar Griffith John Williams (1892–1963) was the first to make a full study of Iolo's work, consulting original documents donated to the National Library of Wales by Iolo's descendants in 1917.
-Williams aimed to find out exactly how much of Iolo's output was based on imagination rather than fact.
-He established that the poems Iolo attributed to Dafydd ap Gwilym were forgeries.
+After the First World War, the scholar Griffith John Williams (1892–1963) was the first to make a full study of Morganwg's work, consulting original documents donated to the National Library of Wales by Iolo's descendants in 1917.
+Williams aimed to find out exactly how much of Morganwg's output was based on imagination rather than fact.
+He established that the poems Morganwg attributed to Dafydd ap Gwilym were forgeries.
 His researches led him to become a defender of Iolo's reputation as well as a critic.

 It has been suggested that some of Iolo's claims were supported by oral tradition: recent research has revealed that the tale of Ieuan Gethin, a soldier in the Glyndŵr revolt, might have basis in fact.

 Legacy

+In 1926, in honor of the hundredth anniversary of Morganwg's death, a plaque was mounted at the location of his old shop.
+It reads:

+A memorial plaque was erected in 2009, on the approximate site of the first Gorsedd ceremony, held on London's Primrose Hill in 1792, and another memorial stone on Stalling Down near Cowbridge, where the first Gorsedd ceremony in Wales took place in 1795.

 Such was the extent of his forgery that, even into the 21st century, some of his tampered versions of medieval Welsh texts are better known than the original versions.

 A Welsh-language school in Cowbridge, Ysgol Iolo Morganwg, is named after him, and Super Furry Animals vocalist Gruff Rhys dedicated a song to him on his 2014 album, American Interior.